marisaaquilina/jupyterlab-atomic-ui/README.md

-#JupyterLab's Atomic UI Guide
+# JupyterLab's Atomic UI Guide

-This is a work in progress.
+A (soon-to-be) superb guide to JupyterLab's design system!

-If you'd like to contribute, fork and clone then...
+If you'd like to contribute, fork and clone then...<br>
-`cd jupyterlab-atomic-ui`
+`cd jupyterlab-atomic-ui`<br>
-`npm install --save-dev react-styleguidist`
+`npm install --save-dev react-styleguidist`<br>
 `npx styleguidist server`